kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 ### Determining Rights - Administrative Policy Objects

-* All collections and data must be governed by an Administrative Policy Object (APO).
+* All collections and data layers must be governed by an Administrative Policy Object (APO).
 Locate the appropriate APO from [this list of Admin Policies](https://argo.stanford.edu/catalog/facet/nonhydrus_apo_title_ssim).
 If an appropriate APO does not currently exist [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.

 ### Creating a Collection Object

-Collection objects are created using either MARC or MODS metadata.
+* Collection objects are described using either MARC or MODS metadata.
+If a MARC record already exists in WorkFlows, enhance the record as needed and create a collection from the catKey.
+If no MARC record exists, register the collection using a title and description.
+Update the MODS (descMetadata) after the object has accessioned.

 ### MARC